ekilik/Automated_News_Diversity/README.md

+# Automated Analysis of News Content Diversity: A Comparison of Computational Techniques for Identifying Topics, Actors and Viewpoints in News Articles

 This repository is for the paper "Automated Analysis of News Content Diversity: A Comparison of Computational Techniques for Identifying Topics, Actors and Viewpoints in News Articles"

 In this paper, various computational techniques are compared for the analysis of news content diversity subdimensions.
 In the literature, three key subdimensions of content diversity is examined: